Tet Offensive

-Hanoi had launched the offensive in the belief that it would trigger a popular uprising leading to the collapse of the South Vietnamese government.
-Although the initial attacks stunned the allies, causing them to lose control of several cities temporarily, they quickly regrouped, repelled the attacks and inflicted heavy casualties on PAVN/VC forces.
+Hanoi launched the offensive in the belief it would trigger a popular uprising leading to the collapse of the South Vietnamese government.
+Although the initial attacks stunned the allies and they lost control of several cities temporarily, they quickly regrouped, repelled the attacks, and inflicted heavy casualties on PAVN/VC forces.
 The popular uprising anticipated by Hanoi never materialized.
 During the Battle of Huế, intense fighting lasted for a month, resulting in the destruction of the city.
-During its occupation, the PAVN/VC executed thousands of people in the Massacre at Huế.
+During its occupation, PAVN/VC forces executed thousands of people in the Massacre at Huế.
 Around the American combat base at Khe Sanh, fighting continued for two more months.

-The offensive was a military defeat for North Vietnam, as neither uprisings nor ARVN unit defections occurred in South Vietnam.
-However, this offensive had far-reaching consequences for its effect on the views of the Vietnam War by the American public and the world broadly.
-General Westmoreland reported that defeating the PAVN/VC would require 200,000 more American soldiers and activation of the reserves, prompting even loyal supporters of the war to admit that the current war strategy required reevaluation.
+The offensive was a military defeat for North Vietnam, and neither uprisings nor ARVN unit defections occurred in South Vietnam.
+However, it had far-reaching consequences on the views of the Vietnam War held by the American public and the international community.
 The offensive had a strong effect on the U.S. government and shocked the American public, which had been led to believe by its political and military leaders that the North Vietnamese were being defeated and incapable of launching such an ambitious military operation.
 American public support for the war declined as a result of the Tet casualties and the escalation of draft calls.
 Subsequently, the Johnson administration sought negotiations to end the war.
-Shortly before the 1968 United States presidential election, Republican candidate and former vice president Richard Nixon encouraged South Vietnamese president Nguyễn Văn Thiệu to become publicly uncooperative in the negotiations, casting doubt on Johnson's ability to bring peace.
+Shortly before the 1968 United States presidential election, Republican candidate and former vice president Richard Nixon discouraged South Vietnamese president Nguyễn Văn Thiệu from cooperating in the negotiations, to cast doubt on Johnson's ability to bring peace.

-The term "Tet offensive" usually refers to the January–February 1968 offensive, but it can be extended to cover all of the 21 weeks of unusually intense combat that followed the initial attacks in January (thus including the so-called "Mini-Tet" offensive that took place in May), or even to include the Phase III offensive in August.
+The name "Tet Offensive" usually refers to the January–February 1968 offensive, but also can be extended to cover all of the 21 weeks of intense combat after the initial attacks in January (including the "Mini-Tet" offensive in May), or the Phase III offensive in August.